Dynatrace-APAC/Workshop-BizOps/Prerequisite Actions/README.md

 The following conatins the instructions to create the easyTravel application which will be used during this workshop.

+You will need your tennant id, API token and PaaS token.

 Access your AWS console and navigate to the **EC2** service.

 Select **Instances** > **Launch Instance**